linyuxuanlin/Wiki_MkDocs/docs/en/Auto-i18n：使用ChatGPT的自动多语言翻译工具.md

-# Auto-i18n: Automatic Multilingual Translation Tool using ChatGPT
+# Auto-i18n: Automatic Multilingual Translation Tool Using ChatGPT

-Auto-i18n is a tool that uses ChatGPT to automatically translate Markdown files into multiple languages.
-It achieves full automation of blog article i18n (Internationalization).
-By simply pushing your blog posts to a GitHub repository, you can leverage GitHub Actions to automatically translate them into multiple languages.
-(Currently supports English, Spanish, and Arabic, with more language support to be added in the future)
+Auto-i18n is a tool that leverages ChatGPT to automatically translate Markdown files into multiple languages.
+It achieves complete automation of blog article internationalization (i18n).
+Simply push your blog posts to a GitHub repository, and with the help of GitHub Actions, they can be automatically translated into various languages.
+(Currently supporting English, Spanish, and Arabic, with more language support to come in the future)

-Key features of Auto-i18n:
+Key Features of Auto-i18n:

-- **Batch Multilingual Translation**: Auto-i18n provides the functionality to translate multiple Markdown documents in a given path all at once, greatly improving the efficiency of multilingual projects.
+- **Batch Multilingual Translation**: Auto-i18n offers a batch translation feature, allowing you to translate all Markdown documents in an entire directory in multiple languages in one go, greatly enhancing the efficiency of multilingual projects.
-- **Front Matter Compatibility**: Auto-i18n is compatible with Markdown Front Matter syntax, allowing you to customize translation or replacement rules for different fields.
+- **Front Matter Compatibility**: Auto-i18n is compatible with Markdown Front Matter syntax, enabling you to customize translation or replacement rules for different fields.
 - **Fixed Content Replacement**: Auto-i18n also supports fixed content replacement.
-If you want the translations of certain repetitive fields in the document to remain unchanged, this feature can help you achieve consistency in your documents.
+If you wish to keep the translations of certain repetitive fields in your documents consistent, this feature can help you maintain document consistency.
-- **Automated Workflow**: You can use GitHub Actions to implement an automated translation workflow without manual intervention.
-The translation process will be carried out automatically, updating the documents and allowing you to focus more on the content.
+- **Automation Workflow**: You can use GitHub Actions to implement an automated translation process without manual intervention.
+Translation work will be carried out automatically, allowing you to focus more on content.

-## Quick Start
+## Getting Started

-1. Clone the repository to your local machine, rename `env_template.py` to `env.py`, and provide your ChatGPT API.
-If you don't have your own API, you can apply for a free one at [GPT_API_free](https://github.com/chatanywhere/GPT_API_free), or use [go-chatgpt-api](https://github.com/linweiyuan/go-chatgpt-api) to convert the web version of ChatGPT into an API.
+1. Clone the repository to your local machine, rename `env_template.py` to `env.py`, and provide your ChatGPT API key.
+If you don't have your own API key, you can obtain a free one from [GPT_API_free](https://github.com/chatanywhere/GPT_API_free) or utilize [go-chatgpt-api](https://github.com/linweiyuan/go-chatgpt-api) to turn the web-based ChatGPT into an API.
-2. Install the required modules: `pip install -r requirements.txt`.
+2. Install the necessary modules: `pip install -r requirements.txt`.
-3. Run the command `python auto-translater.py` to execute the program.
-It will automatically process all Markdown files in the test directory `testdir/to-translate` and translate them in batches into English, Spanish, and Arabic.
+3. Execute the command `python auto-translator.py` to run the program.
+It will automatically process all Markdown files in the test directory `testdir/to-translate`, translating them into English, Spanish, and Arabic.
 (More language support will be added in the future)

 ## Detailed Description

-The logic of the program `auto-translater.py` is as follows:
+The logic behind the operation of the `auto-translator.py` program is as follows:

-Translate into English:

-1. The program will automatically process all Markdown files in the test directory `testdir/to-translate`.
-You can exclude files that do not need to be translated in the `exclude_list` variable.
+1. The program will automatically process all Markdown files in the `testdir/to-translate` test directory.
+You can exclude files that do not need translation in the `exclude_list` variable.
 2. The processed file names will be recorded in the automatically generated `processed_list.txt`.
-When the program is run again, the processed files will not be translated again.
+When you run the program again, files that have already been processed will not be translated again.
-3. For articles originally written in English, the program will not translate them back into English or translate them into Chinese.
-Instead, they will be translated into other languages.
-You need to add the field `> This post was originally written in English.` (leave a blank line above and below) in the article for the program to recognize.
-Please refer to [test article\_en.md](https://github.com/linyuxuanlin/Auto-i18n/blob/main/testdir/to-translate/test%20article_en.md).
+3. For articles originally written in English, the program will not retranslate them into English or back into Chinese but will translate them into other languages.
+You need to add the following field to the article: `> This post was originally written in English.` (please leave a blank line above and below).
+Please refer to [Test Article\_en.md](https://github.com/linyuxuanlin/Auto-i18n/blob/main/testdir/to-translate/测试文章_en.md).
-4. If you need to re-translate a specific article (e.g., if the translation result is inaccurate or the content of the article has changed), you can add the field `[translate]` in the article (also leaving a blank line above and below).
-This will override the rules of `exclude_list` and `processed_list` and force the translation process.
-Please refer to [test article\_force-mark.md](https://github.com/linyuxuanlin/Auto-i18n/blob/main/testdir/to-translate/test%20article_force-mark.md).
+4. If you need to retranslate a specific article (for example, if the translation result is inaccurate or the article content has changed), you can add the `[translate]` field to the article (again, please leave a blank line above and below).
+This will override the rules of `exclude_list` and `processed_list` and force translation.
+Please refer to [Test Article\_force-mark.md](https://github.com/linyuxuanlin/Auto-i18n/blob/main/testdir/to-translate/测试文章_force-mark.md).
-5. If the Markdown file contains Front Matter, the following processing methods will be selected according to the rules in the program `front_matter_translation_rules`:
+5. If a Markdown file contains Front Matter, the program will handle it according to the rules specified internally as follows:
-   1. Automatic translation: Translated by ChatGPT.
+   1. Automatic Translation: Translated by ChatGPT.
 Applicable to article titles or article description fields.
-   2. Fixed field replacement: Applicable to category or tag fields.
-For example, for the same Chinese tag name, you do not want it to be translated into different English tags causing indexing errors.
+   2. Fixed Field Replacement: Applicable to categories or tags fields.
+For example, if you have the same Chinese tag name and do not want it to be translated into different English tags causing indexing errors.
-   3. No processing: If the field does not appear in the above two rules, the original text will be retained without any processing.
-Applicable to dates, URLs, etc.
+   3. No Processing: If the field does not appear in the above two rules, it will be retained as is, without any changes.
+This is suitable for dates, URLs, etc.

 ## GitHub Actions Automation Guide

-You can create `.github/workflows/ci.yml` in your project repository to automatically translate and commit back to the original repository when a GitHub repository update is detected using GitHub Actions.
+You can create a `.github/workflows/ci.yml` in your own project repository.
+When changes are detected in your GitHub repository, GitHub Actions can automatically handle the translation and commit the changes back to the original repository.

-The content of `ci.yml` can refer to the template: [ci_template.yml](https://github.com/linyuxuanlin/Auto-i18n/blob/main/ci_template.yml)
+You can refer to the contents of `ci.yml` using this template: [ci_template.yml](https://github.com/linyuxuanlin/Auto-i18n/blob/main/ci_template.yml).

-You need to add two secrets in the repository's `Settings` - `Secrets and variables` - `Repository secrets`: `CHATGPT_API_BASE` and `CHATGPT_API_KEY`, and comment out the `import env` statement in the program `auto-translater.py`.
+You need to add two secrets in your repository's `Settings` - `Secrets and variables` - `Repository secrets`: `CHATGPT_API_BASE` and `CHATGPT_API_KEY`.
+Then, comment out the `import env` statement in the `auto-translater.py` program.

 ## Troubleshooting

 1. If you need to verify the availability of the ChatGPT API key, you can use the program [verify-api-key.py](https://github.com/linyuxuanlin/Auto-i18n/blob/main/Archive/verify-api-key.py) for testing.
-If you are using the official API in China, you need to have a local proxy.
+If you are using the official API in China, you will need a local proxy.
-2. If the Front Matter in Markdown cannot be recognized correctly, you can use the program [detect_front_matter.py](https://github.com/linyuxuanlin/Auto-i18n/blob/main/Archive/detect_front_matter.py) for testing.
+2. If Front Matter in Markdown cannot be recognized correctly, you can use the program [detect_front_matter.py](https://github.com/linyuxuanlin/Auto-i18n/blob/main/Archive/detect_front_matter.py) for testing.
-3. When encountering issues with GitHub Actions, please check the path references first (e.g., `dir_to_translate`, `dir_translated_en`, `dir_translated_es`, `dir_translated_ar`, `processed_list`).
+3. When encountering issues with GitHub Actions, please check the correctness of path references, such as `dir_to_translate`, `dir_translated_en`, `dir_translated_es`, `dir_translated_ar`, and `processed_list`.

-## Pending Issues

-Translate into English:

-1. In some special cases, there may be inaccuracies in translation or some fields may not be translated.
-It is recommended to manually verify the translation before publishing the article.
+1. In certain special circumstances, translation inaccuracies or untranslating some fields may occur.
+We recommend manually verifying the translation and then proceeding with article publication.

-2. (Resolved) ~~If the Markdown contains Front Matter, the original content of the Front Matter will be preserved.
-The translation function for the parameters in the Front Matter is under development.~~
+2. (Resolved) ~~If Markdown contains Front Matter, the original content of Front Matter will be retained.
+The translation functionality for parameters within the Front Matter section is currently under development.~~

 ## Contribution

 You are welcome to contribute to this project!
-If you would like to contribute code, report issues, or make suggestions, please refer to the [Contribution Guide](https://github.com/linyuxuanlin/Auto-i18n/blob/main/CONTRIBUTING.md).
+If you wish to contribute code, report issues, or provide suggestions, please refer to the [Contribution Guidelines](https://github.com/linyuxuanlin/Auto-i18n/blob/main/CONTRIBUTING.md).

 ## Copyright and License